 This means that the Manufacturer Wrap Protection plan does not cover the engine, transmission, or drive axles.
 Drivers used to be able to buy this USAA service plan as long as they were 30 days or 1,000 miles from the expiration of their factory limited warranty.

-- Rental car coverage: You can get up to $50 every day in rental car reimbursement for as many days as needed.
+Rental car coverage: If you end up without a car for an extended period of time, you can get up to $50 every day in rental car reimbursement for as many days as needed.

 Assurant Solutions was a third-party warranty provider that partnered with USAA and administered the insurance company’s extended service contracts.
 Assurant Solutions ended this partnership in 2018, and no longer administers these extended warranties.
 Normally, Assurant Solutions would be the company to handle the claims process.